lyhy/summer2019/webpack/udemy_webpack_from_beginner_to_advanced/README.md

 mode: 'none', 'development', 'production' development has better debug npm run dev   //dev script without css min, and js min to speed up

+writeToDisk: true// default is to write file in memory, dist folder is empty
 ```